megaeriv/US-School-Shootings/README.md

 # Introduction

-This is an Exploratory Data Analysis for School shootings in the US from 2000 to 2021
+This is an Exploratory Data Analysis Project for School shootings in the US from 2000 to 2021 with R programming language

 As defined by the Congressional Research Service, mass shootings are multiple firearm-related homicides involving at least four victims at one or more nearby locations.
 Foreign terrorists are not included.